artem-galas/tdd-by-example-ts/README.md

   </a>
 </p>

-Original book was released in 2002 and used Java + [JUnit](https://junit.org/junit5/).
+Original book was released in 2002 and used Java + [JUnit](https://junit.org/junit5/) for the first part and Python for second part.
 I would like to rewrite those examples to Typescript + [Jest](https://jestjs.io/).

 ## Pre requirements